livingdocsIO/documentation/walkthroughs/metadata/metadata-examples.md

 ```

 1. A standard plugin is stored in `plugins/metadata` and will automatically be loaded on the downstream and is always ready for usage.
 In our example we use `li-text`.
-2. Open the respective configuration file, in our case `conf/channels/web/article/all.js` and add the catchline config from the example to the metadata object into `all.js`.
-The field `catchline` is now available on the server.
+2. Open the `contentType` configuration file you want to edit and add the catchline config from the example to the metadata configuration.
+The field `catchline` is now available on documents with this `contentType`.
-3. If you want to see `catchline` on the editor publish screen, you have to configure the `metadataFormArrangement` in `conf/channels/web/article/all.js`.
+3. If you want to see `catchline` on the editor publish screen, you have to configure the `metadataFormArrangement` in the same `contentType` configuration file.
 This will render a text-input field to the publish screen of articles where users can type in the value for the "catchline" which is automatically saved to the server.
 4. Open your elastic search metadata mapping (typically in `search/custom-mappings/metadata.json`) and add an entry as follows (the key `properties` probably already exists):
 ```json
 {